Serbian Vojvodina: Hungarian Revolution and split with Serb movement

 During the 1848 Revolution, the Hungarians demanded independence from the Austrian Empire.
-However, they did not recognize the national rights of other nationalities which lived in the Habsburg Kingdom of Hungary at that time.
-Therefore, the Serbs of Vojvodina took action to separate from the Kingdom of Hungary (which was at that time part of Habsburg Austria).
+However, they did not recognize the national rights of other nationalities which lived in Hungary at that time.
+Therefore, the Serbs of Srem, Bačka, Banat, Baranja took action to separate from the Hungary (which at that time was part of Habsburg Austria).
+After failed talks in Pressburg, the Serbs convened a "national diet", the May Assembly, in Sremski Karlovci that began on 1/13 May 1848.